RQISL/portfolio-project-2-robert-quinlan/README.md

 ### HTML
 * Had been found few errors when the test run through the official W3C validator.
-- there was an error which tag "<h3>" it does not use it, replaced to <div> I had to do the fixed bug and it was all pass and no errors.
+- there was an error which tag  `<h3>` it does not use it, replaced to ` <div>`  I had to do the fixed bug and it was all pass and no errors.

 ### CSS
 - The official (Jigsaw) validator.
 It was all passed and no errors.